NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Made strong
     - Hitbox appears one frame later and disappears one frame sooner
 - 8A(A) made strong

+#### Cosmetic

+- VFX added to 5BBB(B), 8B(B), JB
+- Different VFX added to RB
+- Act4A power on each hit adjusted for sound effect purposes (Medium-Weak-Weak-Strong-Strong, from weak power on all 5)

 ### Kimimaro